Want to install a dimmer switch without getting lost in wiring diagrams? Good news. It’s simpler than it looks.

 Dimmer Switch Connections: Which Wires Go Where?

-Before you start twisting anything together, you need to know what each wire does.
-Dimmer switch connections aren’t complicated, but mixing them up creates problems.
+Before you twist anything together, you need to know what each wire does.
+Mix them up and you get problems.
 Sometimes dangerous ones.

-For a single-pole dimmer switch connection, you’re looking at two black wires on the dimmer connecting to the hot and load wires in the box.
-Plus the ground.
+For a single-pole dimmer, you’re looking at two black wires connecting to the hot and load in the box, plus the ground.
 That’s it.

 One tip: take a photo of the existing wiring before you disconnect anything.
 Seriously.
-It takes two seconds and saves a lot of guesswork later.
+Two seconds now saves a lot of guesswork later.

 Step-by-Step Guide: How to Install a Dimmer Switch